SafetyPanda/OpenBSD-Bootstrap/README.md

-# OpenBSD-Bootstrap
+# dotfiles

-My OpenBSD dotfiles and configuration.
+My OpenBSD dotfiles.
-Shamelessly stolen and heavily modifed from: https://www.github.com/crhenr/dotfiles
+Shamelessly stolen and modifed from: https://www.github.com/crhenr/dotfiles

 ## How to install